aboutcircles/ExtensibleProfilesDemo/protocol-spec.md

 * **Malformed JSON** (profile/index/chunk) → throw; include the offending CID in the error.
 * **Transport / RPC errors** → throw.
 * **CID policy violated** (not CIDv0 where required) → reject/throw.
+* **Invalid metadata CIDs:** malformed, unsupported or size‑violating CIDs encountered in non‑critical metadata positions (e.g., individual `namespaces` entries, `entries[name]`, `NamespaceChunk.prev`) SHOULD cause the offending entry to be treated as invalid; readers MAY keep a local blacklist of such CIDs to avoid repeated fetch attempts in the same process.
 * **Missing JSON‑LD envelope** (`@context`/`@type`) on CPP objects → reject/throw.

 ---